Ashmit-15/SReflex-V1.0/README.md

 # SReflex
-A Simple game like aim lab.
+A Simple tool i made using Vanilla(CSS,JS), Inspired by aim labs.
+A tool for improving reflexs and aim for fps games.